-Video consultations have played an important role in the NHS response to the COVID-19 pandemic, helping NHS trusts and foundation trusts reduce the number of physical attendances at their sites.
+They have played an important role in the NHS response to the COVID-19 pandemic, helping NHS trusts and foundation trusts reduce the number of physical attendances at their sites.

-- Case studies – find out more about the experiences of colleagues implementing video consultations in NHS trusts and foundation trusts across the country.
+Find out more about the experiences of colleagues implementing video consultations in NHS trusts and foundation trusts across the country.
 Our case studies explore the challenges, the learnings and how to sustain this change in practice.

 NHS providers are encouraged to adapt the responses to align with their local platform provision and ways of working, to better support their patients.

 For more information, resources and queries, please contact email@example.com